lambdacasserole/useful-bash-things/README.md

 ## /home/*
 These files contain snippets I find useful to include in any of the files under a users home (`~`) directory on Linux.
 They're named with the convention `n-f.sh` where:

-* `n` is the name of the file the snippet should be included in, exclusing any leading dots
+* `n` is the name of the file the snippet should be included in, excluding any leading dots
 * `f` is the piece of functionality the snippet provides, with words separated by hashes

 ## /pontoon/*